+22. Key priorities are:

-- 23. Key priority is further capital investment in ICT.
-In particular, over the next 5 years, we expect to: - Develop ICT infrastructure to support transformation of Council Services around the needs of the citizen, including: home working; mobile working; improved information management; development of more self-service delivery opportunities; single citizen's index; better integration of information systems. - Renew critical components of the existing infrastructure to ensure the continued reliability of ICT applications across the council, including the Microsoft Server Platform; Microsoft SQL Server; and Microsoft Office Systems.
+- Developing ICT infrastructure to support transformation of Council Services around the needs of the citizen, including: home working; mobile working; improved information management; development of more self-service delivery opportunities; single citizen's index; better integration of information systems. - Renewing critical components of the existing ICT infrastructure to ensure the continued reliability of ICT applications across the council, including the Microsoft Server Platform; Microsoft SQL Server; and Microsoft Office Systems. - Using the recently established Limited Liability Partnership, PSP Dudley LLP to support the work of its arms length regeneration company.
+The LLP reflects a long term strategic partnership with the private sector and will develop sites that deliver community benefit;